summer5301/summer5301.github.io/content/authors/admin/_index.md

       I studied the foundational concept of neural networks and deep learning.
 By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
 ---

-Hi there!
-I am a passionate student researcher
+Hi there, welcome to my personal page!
+I am a Ph.D. student who is working on healthcare-oriented large language model at Drexel university.
+As one has comprehensive education background across life science, statistics and information sicence, it is with great passion to promote an AI revolution in healthcare industry.